 Students who choose the thesis option complete a research or investigative problem.
 If the thesis is research or investigation in history, social science, or a related area, the thesis director is a member of the appropriate department.
 If the thesis is an investigative problem in social studies education, the thesis director is a College of Education faculty member.

-Comprehensive Examination
+Final Examination

 Candidates select one faculty member from each concentration area to serve as a committee member responsible for creating and reviewing a question for the written exam.
 Committee members are selected in consultation with a candidate's advisor.
-The required comprehensive examination consists of three two-hour written exams, one on each of the three concentration fields.
+The required final examination consists of three two-hour written exams, one on each of the three concentration fields.

 Admission